JannieI/canvas-workstation-V3/src/app/roadmap.md

     - go through system and make sure things are done consistently
     - make all drag-n-drop and similar to Microsoft interface.
     - test: a new user must be able to build a D in 5 minutes, and a person must be ready with max 1hr training session.
 Remember, no one reads the manual!
 Final test, give it to highschool kids!!
+    - go through Liz doc on Driv (GDG) on design principles and review all forms

     JSON-Server Timeout: